Probably the hardest thing to find is a person who is going to show up every day.

 Employers we spoke with — particularly those in advanced manufacturing— reported little patience with employees who arrive late, leave early, check smartphones during the workday, or fail to call in when ill or unable to get to work.

-Adapting to workplace expectations has been defined as a combination pro-social interpersonal skills, including:
+Adapting to workplace expectations has been defined as a combination pro-social interpersonal/teamwork skills, including:

 - courteousness and cheerfulness,